* Founding member of America Votes, America Coming Together, and the New Politics Institute

 From 1998-2000, Glantz was the campaign manager of Democratic U.S. Senator Bill Bradley’s unsuccessful presidential bid.

-In 2003 Glantz was a strategist and adviser for Howard Dean‘s failed 2004 presidential campaign, which ultimately was unsuccessful.
-During that same 2003-04 election season, Glantz was a key player in America Coming Together’s effort to defeat incumbent President George W. Bush and elect progressive officials at every level of government.
+In 2003 as well, Glantz served as a strategist and adviser for Howard Dean‘s 2004 presidential campaign, which ultimately was unsuccessful.
+During that same 2003-04 election season, Glantz was a key player in America Coming Together’s effort to unseat President Bush and elect progressive officials at every level of government.

 In 2005, Glantz, along with Planned Parenthood president Cecile Richards and New Democratic Network president Simon Rosenberg, established the New Politics Institute, a think tank devoted to helping left-wing organizations achieve their political objectives.

-Glantz was a member of the Planned Parenthood Action Fund from 2006-13; during the last three of those years, she served as the Fund’s chair.
+Glantz was a member of the Planned Parenthood Action Fund from 2006-13.
+During the last three of those years, she served as the Fund’s chairperson.

-In 2009 Glantz was the treasurer of Qvisory, Inc, a newly formed online organization geared toward addressing the needs of young workers; (b) a fellow with the Institute of Politics; (c) a board member with the American Council of Young Political Leaders and the Bay Area Economic Forum; (e) a board member with Oxfam America; and (f) a board member with Demos.
+In 2009 Glantz was: (a) the treasurer of Qvisory, Inc, a newly formed online organization geared toward addressing the needs of young workers; (b) a fellow with the Institute of Politics; (c) a board member with the American Council of Young Political Leaders; (d) a board member with the Bay Area Economic Forum; (e) a board member with Oxfam America; and (f) a board member with Demos.
 She continues to hold the latter two positions to this day.

-Glantz formerly served on the board of the Association of American Colleges and Universities, including a stint on its National Leadership Advisory Council.
+Glantz once served on the board of the Association of American Colleges and Universities, including a stint on its National Leadership Advisory Council.

-Over the years, Glantz has made numerous political campaign contributions to Democratic candidates such as Richard Blumenthal, Barbara Boxer, Bill Clinton, Hillary Clinton, Howard Dean, Joe Kennedy III, John Kerry, Barbara Mikulski, Jerrold Nadler, Barack Obama, Elizabeth Warren, and Lynn Woolsey.
+Over the years, Glantz has made numerous political campaign contributions to Democratic candidates such as Richard Blumenthal, Barbara Boxer, Bill Clinton, Hillary Clinton, Howard Dean, Dianne Feinstein, Joe Kennedy III, John Kerry, Barbara Mikulski, Jerrold Nadler, Barack Obama, Chellie Pingree, Elizabeth Warren, and Lynn Woolsey.
 She also has given money to EMILY’s List and Planned Parenthood.